-A guide to problems, costs, maintenance and repair for your 2008 Toyota 4Runner
+A guide to repairs, service, and maintenance costs for your 2008 Toyota 4Runner

 If the car will not start, the most likely problem is worn or corroded solenoid contacts in the starter.
 Usually, these parts can be replaced without purchasing a new starter.

 The Toyota 4Runner may develop a condition with the HVAC ducting system causing noisy and faulty operation of the blend doors.
 The blend doors are actuated by the selector button, and change the direction of airflow to the selected location, i.e. vent, floor, defrost.